-The Oklahoma Research Day will hold its 17th annual meeting during the spring semester of 2016 at the Central National Bank Center in Enid, Oklahoma.
+The Oklahoma Research Day will hold its 18th annual meeting during the spring semester of 2016 at the Central National Bank Center in Enid, Oklahoma.
 Oklahoma Research Day is a consortium event coordinated by Oklahoma's Regional Universities and is the premier academic research event in the State.
 The first Research Day in Oklahoma was held in 1999 and included 233 poster presentations by students and faculty from Oklahoma colleges and universities.
 Since then, the number of oral and poster presentations have grown to over 700 with over 1,200 students, faculty and guests in attendance.
 Please see below for more details regarding poster presentation guidelines, conference registration, and abstract submission.

 Cameron University Poster Guidelines

 |45" tall x 45" wide (cannot exceed 2,025 square inches)|